dryairship/online-election-manager/README.md

 ```
 <Name Of The Post>,<Regular expression for voters>,<Roll no. of candidate 1>,<Manifesto of candidate 1>,<Roll no. of candidate 2>,<Manifesto of candidate 2>,<Roll no. of candidate 3>,<Manifesto of candidate 3>,...
 ```

+### Creating the configuration file
+Follow the template given in `configurationTemplates/configuration.sh` and replace the default values with your own values.

 ## Deployment
 Follow these instructions to host an election using this application :
 - Start MongoDB in auth mode.